All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Preclinical Evidence

 A 2023 preclinical study in a rodent model of endometriosis found that liraglutide (a GLP-1 receptor agonist) reduced the size of endometriotic implants, decreased peritoneal adhesion formation, and lowered tissue levels of IL-6 and VEGF .
-While rodent models do not perfectly replicate human endometriosis, these findings support the hypothesis that GLP-1 receptor activation has direct effects on endometriotic tissue biology.
+While rodent models don't perfectly replicate human endometriosis, these findings support the hypothesis that GLP-1 receptor activation has direct effects on endometriotic tissue biology.

 How GLP-1 Medications May Help